Understand and use sequence, selection, and iteration

 Programming: Sequence, Selection, and Iteration

-This section explores the fundamental concepts of programming: sequence, selection (conditional branching), and iteration (loops).
+This section explores fundamental programming concepts: sequence, selection (conditional statements), and iteration (loops).
 Understanding these concepts is crucial for writing effective and logical computer programs.

 1. Sequence

 Sequence refers to the order in which instructions are executed in a program.
-Instructions are typically executed line by line, from top to bottom.
+Instructions are typically executed one after the other, from top to bottom.

-• The program starts at the first line.
+• The program starts at the first line of code.

-• Each instruction is executed in the order it appears.
+• Each line of code is executed in order.

 Example: